markvarga21/studentManager/README.md

 ## About The Project

-<i>This repository is just a part of the whole application, but for easing its usage and the overall installation, the documentation, the features and the necessarry steps are listed and presented in this README below.</i>
+<i>This repository is just a part of the whole application, but for easing its usage and the overall installation process, the documentation, the features and the necessary steps are listed and presented in this README below.</i>

 ### - User manager API -

 This Spring Boot application lets you to manage users.
 It can store their name, address, birthdate, birthplace, phone number, email, gender and nationality.

 It also provides accurate validation on the entered data.
-It allows to upload ID document or passport and also a selfie.
+It allows users to upload ID document or passport and also a selfie.
 The application uses <a href="https://azure.microsoft.com/en-gb/products/form-recognizer">Azure's Form Recognizer</a> service to validate the entered data against the data on the ID document.

 In addition, it validates the photo on the ID card against the uploaded selfie taken by the user.
 For this, it uses a custom made <b>Face API</b> which is based on <a href="https://github.com/serengil/deepface">Deepface</a>.